tlimato/Quake-III-Fast-Inverse-Square/README.md

 ### Analysis
 parallel_q_rsqrt computes the inverse square root of each element in an array using a parallelized loop.
 The loop iterates over each element of the input array numbers and performs a constant amount of work for each element, regardless of the size of the array.
 The key operations inside the loop (bit manipulation and arithmetic operations) do not depend on the size of the array and are executed a fixed number of times for each element.
-Despite the function being parallelized accross multiple threads, the time complexity is still $O(n)$.
-The speed up comes from the fact that the parallelized version of the Quake 3's method is able to leverage the multiple cores and threads available on modern computers to compute the inverse square root of each element in the array in parrallel, which was observed to cause a significant speed up in execution time across a large set of data.
+Despite the function being parallelized across multiple threads, the time complexity is still $O(n)$.
+The speed-up comes from the fact that the parallelized version of Quake 3's method is able to leverage the multiple cores and threads available on modern computers to compute the inverse square root of each element in the array in parallel, which was observed to cause a significant speed up in execution time across a large set of data.

 ## References